A strictly commutative model for the cochain algebra of a space: Comparison of cochain functors

-\begin{corollary} If $X \to Y$ is a weak homotopy equivalence of simplicial sets, then $A^{\cI}(Y) \to A^{\cI}(X)$ is a positive level equivalence between positive $\cI$-fibrant objects. \end{corollary} \begin{proof} The map $C^{\cI}(Y) \to C^{\cI}(X)$ is an $\cI$-equivalence since $C(Y) \to C(X)$ is a quasi-isomorphism of chain complexes by the homotopy invariance of singular homology.
+\begin{corollary} If $X \to Y$ is a weak homotopy equivalence of simplicial sets, then $A^{\cI}(Y) \to A^{\cI}(X)$ is a descending level equivalence between descending $\cI$-fibrant objects. \end{corollary} \begin{proof} The map $C^{\cI}(Y) \to C^{\cI}(X)$ is an $\cI$-equivalence since $C(Y) \to C(X)$ is a quasi-isomorphism of chain complexes by the homotopy invariance of singular homology.
 By the theorem, the claim about $A^{\cI}(Y) \to A^{\cI}(X)$ follows. \end{proof}